andr0meda727/odin-recipes/README.md

 # Odin recipes

 Project using HTML presenting various recipes.
-Improved my skills of using lists and images.
+Improved my skills of using lists, images and CSS.